enricodeleo/wpacked/README.md

 ## Deploy :zap:

-Thanks to SQLite DB the project itself is a self-contained package.
-You can just upload it to your server and point the webserver of your choice to `/path/to/project/app`.
+You can just upload it to your server and point the webserver of your choice to `/path/to/project/app` or build and deploy your docker image.

 ## How to add WordPress Plugins